IASSW FUNDED PROJECT: REPORTS OF PROJECTS COMPLETED DURING 2018-2020

 Proposals will be reviewed by the International Projects Committee consisting of members appointed by the Board of Directors of IASSW.
 The recommendations of the committee will be presented to the Executive Committee for ratification.

 In the case of successful applications,there will be payment option as available for the payment of grants.

-- 1500 USD when the proposal has been approved, and the chair of the committee has been notified that the project is about to be implemented.
+- USD 2,000 when the proposal has been approved, and the chair of the Committee has been notified that the project is about to be implemented.

 The final report should include a written academic report, financial report and one copy of materials created as part of the project (articles, power point presentations, videos, pictures, ethnographic material etc.).
 The report and the material can be published on the IASSW website or linked to the IASSW website.
 A link should be provided to materials available on the internet.